Hemalatha-kola/Project2/Readme.md

 # Book Review API

 ### Site Functionality
-Books Review is a place where User can add their favorite Books list to the site, and see other people review and rate the books.
+Book Review is a place where User can add their favorite Books list to the site, and see other people review and rate the books.
 All User can view the reviews and rating of a book, but the one who pass reviews will have access to delete .

 ### Link to the Site: